R-D-BioTech-Alaska/QSA/README.md

 On the recorded 4,096-variable chain/local-update workload, the persistent-message carrier measured a **28.38x repeat-update ratio** against the matched full-update path with zero numerical error.
 This number is specific to that topology and update pattern; it is not a universal factor-graph speedup claim.

-### Source-bound translation contracts

-0.3.0 also includes a source-bound Qwen3.5 LCT translation surface that keeps source topology, runtime context, reconstruction evidence, and translation receipts explicit and fail-closed.
-It is an engineering contract for bounded source translation; it does **not** establish full donor-activation equivalence or end-to-end model acceptance.

 ---

 ## QSA 0.2 foundations retained